-Sciatica is a term for symptoms of pain along the large sciatic nerve that runs from your lower spine and down the back of the leg.
-Sciatica is diagnosed when the sciatic nerve is irritated or compressed by some type of problem in your lower back.
+Sciatica is a term used to describe radiating pain that travels along the path of the sciatic nerve, running from your lower spine through the buttock and down the back of the leg.
+It flares when the sciatic nerve is irritated or pinched by any of a range of problems in your lower back.

 Sciatica is nerve pain

-Sciatica pain is often experienced as a shooting, searing pain that is felt deep in the buttock and radiates down the back of the leg.
-Sometimes, numbness, tingling, or burning is felt along the nerve.
+The pain is unique – often described as a shooting, searing pain that is felt deep in the buttock and radiates down the back of the leg.
+Numbness, tingling, or burning may also be felt along the nerve.
 Some people describe the nerve pain as electric-like.
 Conversely, sciatica symptoms may be experienced as more of a constant, dull pain.